risheethg/Polaris/README.md

 -   **`LevelAssessment.tsx`**: A quiz to determine a user's skill level for a specific job.
 -   **`CareerMap.tsx`**: Visualizes the AI-generated, step-by-step career path.
 -   **`Profile.tsx`**: User profile page with personality chart and options to update details or retake assessments.

+## 💡 Debug Mode

+The application includes a debug mode to accelerate testing by pre-filling forms and assessments.
+To enable it, append `?debug=true` to the URL on the relevant pages (`/details-form`, `/assessment`).

+---

+This README provides a solid foundation for your project.
+You can expand it further with sections on deployment and contribution guidelines.